coddra/cuilt/README.md

 ./do build
 ```

+You don't have to build it ever again, if you change the configuration, it will automatically rebuild itself.

 Note, that `cuilt.h` contains the main function and other impementations too.
 To use `cuilt.h` as a regular
 header file, define `_CUILT_NO_IMPLEMENTATION` before including it.